 Take the 1 Tram.
 Divided into concentric spiraling districts much like Paris, Vienna always expanded in rings headed out from the center.
 The inner city (First District) is ringed by a large avenue that traces the former medieval city walls, and the 1 tram follows almost the whole circle (it used to go all the way around, but now branches off part of the way).
 But it’s still a good way to access many points of interest along the western part of the inner city, from the big-ticket museums to the cobbled pedestrian streets with their pokey shops selling obscure books, stamps and pipes.
 It’s like a Get On Get Off tour without the plasticky tour bus vibe.
 (There is also the visitor-oriented Vienna Ring Tram, which ambles all the way around the Ring in about 25 minutes—but you can’t get on or off.)

 Autumn is for tasting.
 From September on, local vintners set out tables in the vineyards around the 19th district so people can taste while looking at the city below.
 These ‘Heurigen’ or ‘Buschenschanken’ also serve simple food to go with the wine.
 Feuerwehr Wagner stands out among these–interiors of wood and wine presses, with blankets for chilly nights and the best Schnitzel outside of the city center.
-Weingut Cobenzl, halfway up the Kahlenberg mountain, functions as a kind of Austrian wine repository, with a grill restaurant attached and, suspiciously, a petting zoo.
+Weingut Cobenzl, halfway up the Kahlenberg mountain, functions as a kind of Austrian wine repository, with a grill restaurant and a petting zoo.
 Zum Martin Sepp is a Grinzing institution that now sells their wine in New York’s Meatpacking District (although their wine is not from Vienna, but northeast in Lower Austria’s Wine Quarter).
-The WINE&CO stores around the city are a good place to get all sorts of Austrian wines, brandies and other specialty products such as pumpkin-seed oil (the pride of Styria–Arnold Schwarzenegger’s native province).
+The WEIN&CO stores around the city are a good place to get all sorts of Austrian wines, brandies, and other specialty products such as pumpkin-seed oil (the pride of Styria–Arnold Schwarzenegger’s native province).

 Public transport only looks free.
 Because the U-bahn and public transport system has no barriers or turnstiles, it may seem like it’s run on a city-wide honor system.
 But don’t be tempted into avoiding the fare–the whole grid is lousy with undercover ticket inspectors.
 Pleading ignorance doesn’t work, nor does giving them a fake address.
 If you don’t have the cash to pay the fine, they will march you off the train and escort you to the nearest ATM.
 Buy a ticket.